 - We observe that when a ray of white light falls on a prism it experiences refraction twice.

 - Once when it travels from the rarer medium (air) to a denser medium (glass) and again from the denser medium (glass) to a rarer medium (air).

 - Finally, we observe a band of colours, called a spectrum, formed out of a ray of white light.
 If we observe this spectrum more closely, the colour having a smaller wavelength deviates the most and vice versa.

 - Thus, a spectrum of colours ranging from red to violet is observed where red having the longest wavelength suffers the least deviation.

 - This kind of spectrum is called a continuous spectrum as violet merges into blue, blue into green and so on.

-However, the emission spectrum of atoms in the gas phase, do not exhibit a continuous spread of wavelength from one color to other.
+However, the emission spectrum of atoms in the gas phase do not exhibit a continuous spread of wavelength from one colour to others.
 Rather, the emitted light consists of a specific wavelength having dark spaces existing between them.
 Such kind of spectra is known as atomic spectra or line spectra.

-To learn more about emission spectrum download Byju’s- The Learning App.
+To learn more about the emission spectrum download BYJU’S – The Learning App.